Stencils

 Digital Images

-Digital photography and the subsequent manipulation of images has revolutionised my working methods.
+Digital photography and the subsequent manipulation of images revolutionised my working methods.
 I am now able to easily produce a library of images which can be quickly plugged into any number of compositions, and like many artists I use Photoshop.

 Having created a series of related images, I choose one to paint, and having made that choice I see it through to the end, even though changes inevitably occur during the course of painting (as shown in the above composite image).